Last Updated: 31st March, 2022

 Bike taxi apps work much like their forerunners i.e. taxi booking apps.
 Everything is geared towards helping the rider get an affordable and convenient experience at the tap of a button using the mobile app.
-To make that possible following features are offered in a bike-taxi app.
+To make that possible following features can be considered during the bike-taxi app development.

 Geolocation is the basis to operate all on-demand ride-booking services.
 It works exactly the same way in bike-taxi apps as it does in the taxi-booking apps.
 The riders turn on the GPS on their smartphones and enter their destination.
 The app finds the nearby drivers, after which the rider can book a ride.